India national football team: Notable players

 P. K. Banerjee, a winger who represented India at the 1956 Olympics and later captained the side during the 1960 Olympics, was named as the best "Indian player of the 20th Century".
 Peter Thangaraj was the starting goalkeeper for India during the later stage of India's golden era, being named as best "Indian keeper of the 20th Century" by IFFHS.
 P. K. Banerjee was honoured with Padma Shri by Government of India in 1990, and in 2004 FIFA bestowed him with "FIFA Centennial Order of Merit" Award, the highest honour awarded by FIFA.

 From the 1970s to the 2000s, India saw a decline in their results.
 Despite the lack of tournament victories, the country managed to produce players like Syed Nayeemuddin who led India to bronze at the 1970 Asian Games.
-During the 1990s, I. M. Vijayan, India's best player at the time, was capped 66 times for India while scoring 29 goals and captaining the team several times.
+During the 1990s, I. M. Vijayan, India's best player at the time, was capped 72 times for India while scoring 29 goals and captaining the team several times.

 In 1995, Bhaichung Bhutia debuted for India.
 With Bhutia, India qualified for the AFC Asian Cup after a drought of 27 years.
 He was the captain of the team for over ten years.
-Considered one of the greatest footballers of India, he is the second-most-capped player of India with 82 caps and scored 27 times for India.
+Considered one of the greatest footballers of India, he is the second-most-capped player of India with 84 caps and scored 27 times for India.
 He was awarded the Padma Shri in 2008 and IFFHS listed him among the legendary players of football in 2016.

 Under Bhutia's captaincy Sunil Chhetri debuted for India who is now the only footballer in India's history to have played 100 international matches and is the all-time highest goal-scorer of India.
 Chhetri led the national team to many victories, most importantly qualifying for the AFC Asian Cup and under his leadership the team achieved its highest FIFA ranking of 96 after twenty-one years.
-His goal-scoring ability and skills made him the only Indian striker to score three hat-tricks for India.
+His goal-scoring ability and skills made him the only Indian striker to score four hat-tricks for India.
+Sunil Chhetri is now the third-highest international goalscorer among active players, behind only Cristiano Ronaldo and Lionel Messi, but fourth overall, and is also the most-capped player and the all-time top goalscorer of the India national team.